-Once the parameters have been adjusted they will be autosaved in the parameter group currently used (there will be no autosaving if no operation is done after parameters are adjusted and the machine was turned off after 5 seconds).
+The parameters having been adjusted will be autosaved in the parameter group currently used (no autosaving will be done in the case that no operation is done after parameters are adjusted and the machine was turned off in 5 seconds time).
 When the machine is next turned on, the parameters in this parameter group are just the parameters used last time.
 When the welding mode and operation mode are reselected, autosaving will be done in 10 seconds.
 No special save key and manual saving operation is available for this machine.